What is it?

 A House of Multiple Occupancy (HMO) is a specialist asset class where a single property is subdivided and individually rented out to different people who share some common areas such as bathrooms and kitchens.
 HMOs are different from purpose-built flat blocks, as they usually will have been converted from larger single buildings.
 We work with a range of specialist lenders who provide mortgages specifically for HMOs.

-Click here for a diagram to help you decide if you fall into the definition of a HMO
+Use our flow diagram help you decide if you fall into the definition of an HMO.

 When done well, HMO BTL properties can offer stronger yields than simpler BTL properties for the experienced investor.

 Mortgages for HMOs are intended for experienced landlords who already have a few simple properties, or an HMO, operating either as an individual or a business.

 Read our HMO factsheet for more information about HMO licenses.

 Read an interview with one of our clients, Sanjay Kumar, about his HMO investment strategy.

 Watch video interviews between Property Investor News and our client Sanjay Kumar about investing in HMOs.

 - Watch: Financing HMO property 'the correct way'

 - Watch: Planning a project to minimise finance costs